 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 There is no additional cost to you.
 Thanks for supporting my small business!

 Where to find the best baby sign Language books, videos, and more

 Parents often ask me what the best resources are for teaching your baby sign language.
-Should I buy a book?
+What is the best baby sign language book?
+Do I need to take a class?
 Can you recommend a DVD?
 Flashcards?
-Here’s a recent example from a parent…

 The Ultimate Baby Sign Language Resource Guide

 I don’t know about you, but when I want to learn something new, I head straight to Amazon or the library to see if there’s a good book on the topic.

 After recommending books I didn’t love for many years, in 2018 I had the opportunity to write the book that had all the tips & strategies I teach my students.
 Obviously, I’m totally biased, but I love this book!
 Below are 5 reasons I think you’ll love it too…

 5 Reasons You’ll Love Baby Sign Language Made Easy